 Writers organize nonfiction text into five text structures.
 They are description, sequence, compare and contrast, cause and effect, problem and solution.
 Most text that students read above grade 4 is nonfiction.
 Text structure graphic organizers are a great way for students to organize their notes.
 It also sets the purpose in reading which increases the students’ engagement with the text.

 Description is one example of a text structure.
-The text gives a detailed description about the topic.
-For example, a description of a frog may include its body parts such as its webbed feet and tongue.
+A description of a frog may include its body parts such as its webbed feet and tongue.
 More details are given on how the webbed feet and tongue help the frog adapt and survive.
-Students can take notes as they read using a description web as their text structure graphic organizer.
+Students can take notes as they read using a description web as their graphic organizer.

 Sequence / Order